-- Between 2018 and 2022, K-12 school enrollment in Chittenden County declined by 8% despite the fact that the number of people aged 18 and under increased by approximately 300 (from 29,165 to 29,478).86 For the 2022 school year, total county wide enrollment was 21,75287 students compared to 23,63987 students in the 2018 school year. - Vermont boasts a solid K-12 system which benefits from strong community support, small class sizes, yet high school graduation rates are now below the national average.
+- Between 2018 and 2022, K-12 public school enrollment in Chittenden County declined by 8% despite the fact that the number of people aged 18 and under increased by approximately 300 (from 29,165 to 29,478).112 For the 2022 school year, total county wide public school enrollment was 21,752113 students compared to 23,639113 students in the 2018 school year.
+This may indicate that more students are receiving private or at-home education. - Vermont boasts a solid K-12 system which benefits from strong community support, small class sizes, yet high school graduation rates are now below the national average.
 Only 83% of VT high school students graduated on time in 2019-2020 according to the National Center for Education Statistics (National average 87%).
-The graduation rate is dramatically lower for Black high school students (70%)88 and 82% and Hispanic students.88 - The Vermont Annual Snapshot of Education shows clear performance gaps for low-income and students of color for every school district in the region.
+The graduation rate is dramatically lower for Black high school students (70%)114 and 82% and Hispanic students.114 - The Vermont Annual Snapshot of Education shows clear performance gaps for low-income and students of color for every school district in the region.
 In addition, there are geographic disparities for academic proficiency between school districts which have more students from historically marginalized groups compared to those who do not.
 All our youth need the skills and education to participate in the local economy and to ensure their own well-being and financial security.
-By ensuring equity in education we can provide opportunity for all members of our community to reach their fullest potential and ensure a more inclusive, prosperous, and sustainable region. - The impact of the COVID-19 pandemic on the teaching profession is still being studied, but recent national polls suggest higher levels of stress and burnout in teaching than in other professions.89 This, combined with relatively low starting wages, risks making the teaching profession unable to attract qualified workers.
-In 2022, several Vermont school districts, including some in Chittenden County, began to have challenges filling necessary school staff positions.90 This situation puts the quality of local K-12 education at risk. - Vermont ranked 43th in the country in college-going rate in 2018 (55%)91.
+By ensuring equity in education we can provide opportunity for all members of our community to reach their fullest potential and ensure a more inclusive, prosperous, and sustainable region. - The impact of the COVID-19 pandemic on the teaching profession is still being studied, but recent national polls suggest higher levels of stress and burnout in teaching than in other professions.115 This, combined with relatively low starting wages, risks making the teaching profession unable to attract qualified workers.
+In 2022, several Vermont school districts, including some in Chittenden County, began to have challenges filling necessary school staff positions.116 This situation puts the quality of local K-12 education at risk. - Vermont ranked 43th in the country in college-going rate in 2018 (55%)117.
 Rates in some Chittenden County High Schools have historically have exceeded 70% according to the VT Department of Education.
-However, rates lag below the state average in Winooski and Burlington school districts.92 College-going rate should be combined with data about the number of students enrolled in high school technical programs that are entering the workforce to gain a better understanding of the number of students that are entering the workforce without technical skills or a college education.
+However, rates lag below the state average in Winooski and Burlington school districts.118 College-going rate should be combined with data about the number of students enrolled in high school technical programs that are entering the workforce to gain a better understanding of the number of students that are entering the workforce without technical skills or a college education.
 Better data from the VT Department of Education about technical education enrollment and job placement is needed in order to this analysis.

 - Chittenden County has a higher percentage of high school graduates (95%) and college graduates (54.1%) than any other county in Vermont per 2021 5-year ACS estimates.
-The college graduate rate is 10% higher than the next county (Washington County - 44%). - Out of Vermont's 25 fastest-growing occupations as of 2018, 15 occupations require an advance degree or post-secondary education certifications93.
+The college graduate rate is 10% higher than the next county (Washington County - 44%). - Out of Vermont's 25 fastest-growing occupations as of 2018, 15 occupations require an advance degree or post-secondary education certifications119.